Samu01Tech/riassunti-uni/Cybersecurity/Web and IoT Security.md

 ### Secure a Web Application

-Creating a secure Web application is not an easy task because many security flaws can happen at many levels (db, sevrer, app, network).
+Creating a secure Web application is not an easy task because many security flaws can happen at many levels (db, server, app, network).
 Every layer must be examined.

 Example of vulnerabilities are: